-Our quarterly revenues and results of operations may fluctuate significantly depending upon the mix, size, scope, and progress schedules of our projects under contract, the productivity of our labor force and the utilization of our equipment.
-These factors, as well as others affect the rate at which revenue is recognized as projects are completed.
+Our quarterly revenues and results of operations may fluctuate significantly depending upon the mix, size, scope, and progress schedules of our projects under contract, permitting or other delays, the productivity of our labor force and the utilization of our equipment.
+These factors, as well as others, affect the rate at which revenue is recognized as projects are completed.